-Ref Requirement Definition/Note req.sec.mon.001 Platform must provide logs and these logs must be regularly monitored for events of interest.
-The logs must contain the following fields: event type, date/time, protocol, service or program used for access, success/failure, login ID or process ID, IP address and ports (source and destination) involved. req.sec.mon.002 Security logs must be time synchronised. req.sec.mon.003 The Platform must log all changes to time server source, time, date and time zones. req.sec.mon.004 The Platform must secure and protect Audit logs (containing sensitive information) both in-transit and at rest. req.sec.mon.005 The Platform must Monitor and Audit various behaviours of connection and login attempts to detect access attacks and potential access attempts and take corrective actions accordingly. req.sec.mon.006 The Platform must Monitor and Audit operations by authorized account access after login to detect malicious operational activity and take corrective actions.
+Ref Requirement Definition/Note req.sec.mon.001 The Prod-Platform and NonProd-Platform must provide logs.
+The logs must contain the following fields: event type, date/time, protocol, service or program used for access, success/failure, login ID or process ID, IP address and ports (source and destination) involved. req.sec.mon.002 The logs must be regularly monitored for events of interest. req.sec.mon.003 Logs must be time synchronised for the Prod-Platform as well as for the NonProd-Platform. req.sec.mon.004 The Prod-Platform and NonProd-Platform must log all changes to time server source, time, date and time zones. req.sec.mon.005 The Prod-Platform and NonProd-Platform must secure and protect all logs (containing sensitive information) both in-transit and at rest. req.sec.mon.006 The Prod-Platform and NonProd-Platform must Monitor and Audit various behaviours of connection and login attempts to detect access attacks and potential access attempts and take corrective actions accordingly. req.sec.mon.007 The Prod-Platform and NonProd-Platform must Monitor and Audit operations by authorized account access after login to detect malicious operational activity and take corrective actions. req.sec.mon.008 The Prod-Platform must Monitor and Audit security parameter configurations for compliance with defined security policies. req.sec.mon.009 The Prod-Platform and NonProd-Platform must Monitor and Audit externally exposed interfaces for illegal access (attacks) and take corrective security hardening measures. req.sec.mon.010 The Prod-Platform must Monitor and Audit service for various attacks (malformed messages, signalling flooding and replaying, etc.) and take corrective actions accordingly. req.sec.mon.011 The Prod-Platform must Monitor and Audit running processes to detect unexpected or unauthorized processes and take corrective actions accordingly. req.sec.mon.012 The Prod-Platform and NonProd-Platform must Monitor and Audit logs from infrastructure elements and workloads to detected anomalies in the system components and take corrective actions accordingly. req.sec.mon.013 The Prod-Platform and NonProd-Platform must Monitor and Audit Traffic patterns and volumes to prevent malware download attempts. req.sec.mon.014 The monitoring system must not affect the security (integrity and confidentiality) of the infrastructure, workloads, or the user data (through back door entries). req.sec.mon.015 The Monitoring systems should not impact laaS, PaaS, and

-Ref Requirement Definition/Note req.sec.mon.007 The Platform must Monitor and Audit security parameter configurations for compliance with defined security policies. req.sec.mon.008 The Platform must Monitor and Audit externally exposed interfaces for illegal access (attacks) and take corrective security hardening measures. req.sec.mon.009 The Platform must Monitor and Audit service for various attacks (malformed messages, signalling flooding and replaying, etc.) and take corrective actions accordingly. req.sec.mon.010 The Platform must Monitor and Audit running processes to detect unexpected or unauthorized processes and take corrective actions accordingly. req.sec.mon.011 The Platform must Monitor and Audit logs from infrastructure elements and workloads to detected anomalies in the system components and take corrective actions accordingly. req.sec.mon.012 The Platform must Monitor and Audit Traffic patterns and volumes to prevent malware download attempts. req.sec.mon.013 The monitoring system must not affect the security (integrity and confidentiality) of the infrastructure, workloads, or the user data (through back door entries). req.sec.mon.014 The Monitoring systems should not impact IAAS, PAAS, and SAAS SLAs including availability SLAs. req.sec.mon.015 The Platform must ensure that the Monitoring systems are never starved of resources and must activate alarms when resource utilisation exceeds a configurable threshold. req.sec.mon.016 The Platform Monitoring components should follow security best practices for auditing, including secure logging and tracing. req.sec.mon.017 The Platform must audit systems for any missing security patches and take appropriate actions. req.sec.mon.018 The Platform, starting from initialization, must collect and analyse logs to identify security events, and store these events in an external system. req.sec.mon.019 The Platform's components must not include an authentication credential, e.g., password, in any logs, even if encrypted. req.sec.mon.020 The Platform's logging system must support the storage of security audit logs for a configurable period of time. req.sec.mon.021 The Platform must store security events locally if the external logging system is unavailable and shall periodically attempt to send these to the external logging system until successful.
+Ref Requirement Definition/Note SaaS SLAs including availability SLAs. req.sec.mon.016 The Prod-Platform and NonProd-Platform must ensure that the Monitoring systems are never starved of resources and must activate alarms when resource utilisation exceeds a configurable threshold. req.sec.mon.017 The Prod-Platform and NonProd-Platform Monitoring components should follow security best practices for auditing, including secure logging and tracing. req.sec.mon.018 The Prod-Platform and NonProd-Platform must audit systems for any missing security patches and take appropriate actions. req.sec.mon.019 The Prod-Platform, starting from initialization, must collect and analyse logs to identify security events, and store these events in an external system. req.sec.mon.020 The Prod-Platform's and NonProd-Platform's components must not include any authentication credentials, e.g., password, in any logs, even if encrypted. req.sec.mon.021 The Prod-Platform's and NonProd-Platform's logging system must support the storage of security audit logs for a configurable period of time. req.sec.mon.022 The Prod-Platform must store security events locally if the external logging system is unavailable and shall periodically attempt to send these to the external logging system until successful.

-Table 54: Monitoring and security audit requirements
+Table 65: Monitoring and security audit requirements